Robin Hood: 20th century onwards

-France

 Between 1963 and 1966, French television broadcast a medievalist series entitled Thierry La Fronde (Thierry the Sling).
 This successful series, which was also shown in Canada, Poland (Thierry Śmiałek), Australia (The King's Outlaw), and the Netherlands (Thierry de Slingeraar), transposes the English Robin Hood narrative into late medieval France during the Hundred Years' War.

-The original ballads and plays, including the early medieval poems and the latter broadside ballads and garlands have been edited and translated for the very first time in French in 2017 by Jonathan Fruoco.
+The original ballads and plays, including the early medieval poems and the latter broadside ballads and garlands have been edited and translated for the first time in French in 2017 by Jonathan Fruoco.
 Until then, the texts had been unavailable in France.

 Historicity

 The historicity of Robin Hood has been debated for centuries.
 A difficulty with any such historical research is that Robert was a very common given name in medieval England, and 'Robin' (or Robyn) was its very common diminutive, especially in the 13th century; it is a French hypocorism, already mentioned in the Roman de Renart in the 12th century.
-The surname Hood (by any spelling) was also fairly common because it referred either to a hooder, who was a maker of hoods, or alternatively to somebody who wore a hood as a head-covering.
+The surname Hood (by any spelling) was also fairly common because it referred either to a hooder, who was a maker of hoods, or alternatively to somebody who wore a hood as a head covering.
 It is therefore unsurprising that medieval records mention a number of people called "Robert Hood" or "Robin Hood", some of whom are known criminals.